Scott-Hickmann/Article-Rewriter/results/rewriter/article_4.md

 Russia invaded Ukraine to solidify its hold on two eastern regions.

-paraphrased Pray and/or meditate on what actions we are going to take with our families2.
+Pray and/or meditate on what actions we are going to take with our families2.
 [Stop buying Russian products (vodka obviously), but more importantly, pay the extra to switch from oil/solar/geothermal/etc.)-](https://survivingtomorrow.org/here-are-35-ways-you-can-help-ukraine-right-now-8c90a0c2bd93)

 My friends, the war will not fix this planet or change corrupt hearts.